 My first memory of bluebells was seeing a mass of flowers covering a hillside in Sunnyhurst Wood, in my home county, Lancashire.
 My Dad – the kind of person who’d bring home owl pellets to show his kids what the bird had been eating – would have known they were in flower and had taken us out exploring.

 I must have seen them many times before that.
 My Mum and Dad, both nature lovers, took my sister and me out, pretty much as soon as we could walk, to roam the local moors, parks and woods.
-But memory is a strange thing (as is growing up), so for me, bluebells are irretrievably woven in with that particular day.
+But memory is a strange thing, so for me, bluebells are irretrievably woven in with that day.

 Before I go any further, I ought to explain the difference between the native, English bluebells and the Spanish ones, both commonly found growing in the mass these days in the UK.
 If you are familiar with the differences you might like to skip this part.